wyrover/DoWonders/tools/cparser/ReadMe.txt

-﻿This is C parser sample by Katayama Hirofumi MZ.
+﻿This is C parser sample for Win32 by Katayama Hirofumi MZ.